yyu18/reactExpressDemo/Notes.md

 pure function, no side effects, no change on params,no change to outside variable, same param return same result.

 do not use too long if function, return early

+# Reference VS Value

+[] and {} are reference, pass the memory address reference to the declared variable

+let c = [1,2] // variable c have the memory address reference e.g. 0x01

+let a = c;

+a.push(3)

+//result : a=[1,2,3] c=[1,2,3] variable a saved the memory address reference,

+when a changed, the value on the memory address reference changed. so c also changed.

+const c =1;

+c=2//not work, the value change is not allow

+const c = [1,2];

+c.push(3) //worked, because memory address did not change, the value on the address changed, const variable do not allow the value change